phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.7.4 (2019-06-12) Hotfix: Fixed Grid Configurator alignment when more than 30 grids are used.
+- Fixed: Grid Configurator alignment when more than 30 grids are used.

 v1.7.3 (2019-06-11) New Grid Configurator Phase I !
 - Added: Grid Configurator Phase I: Easily view and edit common grid files.
 Phase II will have configurable common Atlas settings.
 - Fixed: If server startup sequence took a long time, the KeepAlive util would restart the util.